 Most spas allow guests to keep their underwear on during draping to make them feel more comfortable.
 Alternatively, some spas may supply you with disposable paper underwear for hygiene reasons and to protect your own from contact with (potentially staining) therapeutic oils or lotions.

-You should check the official website for your selected spa to confirm its specific rules regarding nudity.
-Those who are particularly concerned about getting fully, or partially, naked can choose to undergo treatments which will never involve such, like facials and manicures.
+You should check with us or the official website of your selected spa to confirm its specific rules regarding nudity.
+If you are particularly concerned about getting fully, or partially, naked, you can still enjoy a wonderful spa experience.
+Simply choose treatments which will never involve nudity, such as facials and manicures.